amake/orgro/README.md

 Orgro is a viewer.
 It does not support editing at all.

-Many org-mode syntax structures are highlighted but not meaningfully interpreted.
+Many Org Mode syntax structures are highlighted but not meaningfully interpreted.

 # FAQ